diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us005/04.tests-and-implementation/Readme.md

 ## 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to generate an instance of a team proposal with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+		TeamProposal instance = new TeamProposal(null, null, null);
 	}